JPSvdW/Capstone_Azure_Machine_Learning_Engineer/README.md

 | svcwrapper - standardscalerwrapper | 0.23076923076923078 |

 A Voting Ensemble model combines the outputs of multiple algorithms.
 The final model consists of a wheighted sum of all the chosen algorithms' outputs.

+The accuracy of the model could be improved by increasing the experimant duration.
+This would give increase training time which might lead to better model accuracy.
+If a medical practitioner has in depth knowledge it can help to do specific feature engineering and provide those specific features rather that allowing AutoML to automate it.
+This could also possibly improve the accuracy of the final model.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search